laminas/laminas-validator/docs/book/v3/validators/in-array.md

 we've chosen to offer both strict and non-strict comparisons, and add a safer middle-ground.

-It's possible to set the strict mode at initialisation and afterwards with the `setStrict` method. `InArray::COMPARE_STRICT` equates to `true` and `InArray::COMPARE_NOT_STRICT_AND_PREVENT_STR_TO_INT_VULNERABILITY` equates to `false`.
+It's possible to set the strict mode at initialisation with the `strict` option. `InArray::COMPARE_STRICT` equates to `true` and `InArray::COMPARE_NOT_STRICT_AND_PREVENT_STR_TO_INT_VULNERABILITY` equates to `false`.